Texas doctor and North Carolina aid worker test positive for deadly and incurable disease; situation getting "more and more scary," official says

-Dr. Jon LaPook and Dr. Holly Phillips discuss the top medical stories of the week
+Dr. Jon LaPook and Dr. Holly Phillips discuss the top medical stories on "CBS This Morning: Saturday"

 Watch and read: Dr. LaPook's Morning Rounds page has the latest on what you can do to stay healthy

 A survey finds only 22 percent of Americans are confident choosing a doctor